-When Warwickshire County Council was looking to amalgamate two local schools into one new building and needed absolute certainty over both the build cost and programme, they turned to the ‘off-the-shelf’ solution offered by the Sunesis formula.
+When Warwickshire County Council was looking to combine two local schools into one new building and needed absolute certainty over both the build cost and schedule, they turned to the Sunesis formula’s ‘off-the-shelf’ solution.

-Created as a joint venture between Scape and Willmott Dixon, Sunesis is an innovative approach to fixed-cost construction which delivers buildings for the public sector with speed, simplicity and certainty.
-The process also includes the latest renewable heating system from Mitsubishi Electric which will now help safeguard the school’s monthly energy costs.
+Sunesis, a joint venture between Scape and Willmott Dixon, is an innovative approach to fixed-cost construction that delivers public-sector buildings with speed, simplicity, and certainty.
+The process also includes Mitsubishi Electric’s most recent renewable heating system, which will now help to protect the school’s monthly energy costs.

-The new £3.9 million Arley Primary School, near Nuneaton has been built at Gun Hill, on the site of the current infant school, amalgamating it with nearby Herbert Fowler Junior School.
+Arley Primary School, near Nuneaton, has been built at Gun Hill on the site of the current infant school, combining it with nearby Herbert Fowler Junior School for £3.9 million.

-It will take in a maximum of 315 children from the villages of Ansley and Old and New Arley, 45 in each year group, and will provide a wonderful learning environment for the community.
+It will accept a maximum of 315 children from the villages of Ansley, Old and New Arley, 45 in each year group, and will provide a wonderful learning environment for the community.

-The school has been built using the Keynes model from the Sunesis Education range of standardised, yet personalisable designs was used to construct the school, which includes 11 classrooms, a hall, catering kitchen, staffroom and offices, as well as an outdoor play area.
+The Keynes model from Sunesis Education’s range of standardised, yet personalisable designs was used to construct the school, which includes 11 classrooms, a hall, catering kitchen, staffroom and offices, as well as an outdoor play area.

-“The Sunesis process provides high quality, modern designs delivered on average 12 months faster and 30% cheaper than market alternatives”, explained Tim Carey, product director for Willmott Dixon, the construction partner – alongside Scape, the public sector procurement specialists – behind the ‘off-the-shelf’ building concept.
+“The Sunesis process delivers high quality, modern designs on average 12 months faster and 30% cheaper than market alternatives,” Tim Carey, product director for Willmott Dixon, the construction partner – along with Scape, the public sector procurement specialists – behind the ‘off-the-shelf’ building concept, explained.

-“All local authorities are under increasing pressure to save money, so this system is helping to reduce the cost of building new schools”.
+“Because all local governments are under increasing financial pressure, this system is assisting in lowering the cost of building new schools.”

-The inclusion of three Ecodan CAHV monobloc air source heat pumps will provide all the heating and hot water that the school requires, with the Ecodan heating system operating effectively in ambient temperatures of -20ºC to 40ºC making it ideal for use all year round.
+Three Ecodan CAHV monobloc air source heat pumps will provide all of the heating and hot water that the school requires, with the Ecodan heating system operating effectively in ambient temperatures ranging from -20oC to 40oC, making it suitable for use all year.

-“The inclusion of the Ecodan means that the school only needs about half the plant room required for a traditional gas or oil fired system, which not only saves on the building costs but also frees up valuable additional space for education provision”, added Carey.
+“The addition of the Ecodan means that the school only requires about half the plant room required for a traditional gas or oil fired system, which not only saves on building costs but also frees up valuable additional space for education provision,” Carey added.

-For every 1kW of electricity used to power an Ecodan CAHV air source heat pump, up to 3.2kW of heat can be delivered to the building; 69% of which is renewable energy, which also means that the school now qualifies for the non-domestic Renewable Heat Incentive.
-This will see Arley Primary School receive regular quarterly payments for the next 20 years as a result of this agreement.
+Up to 3.2kW of heat can be delivered to the building for every 1kW of electricity used to power an Ecodan CAHV air source heat pump; 69 percent of which is renewable energy, which means the school now qualifies for the non-domestic Renewable Heat Incentive.
+Arley Primary School will receive quarterly payments for the next 20 years as a result of this agreement.

-The Sunesis formula also provides absolute guarantees on quality, costs and timescales, whilst meeting legal OJEU (the Official Journal of the European Union) requirements.
-This is the publication in which all tenders from the public sector which are valued above a certain financial threshold must be published.
+The Sunesis formula also provides absolute guarantees on quality, costs, and timeframes, all while meeting legal OJEU (Official Journal of the European Union) requirements.
+This is the publication in which all tenders from the public sector worth more than a certain amount must be published.

-As a joint venture, Sunesis is built on the combined experience of public sector know-how and private expertise through the combination of Scape (which is owned by local authorities and ensures Sunesis is OJEU compliant) and construction specialists Willmott Dixon (one of the most recognised and trusted brands in the built environment).
+Sunesis is a joint venture that combines public sector know-how and private expertise through the combination of Scape (which is owned by local governments and ensures Sunesis is OJEU compliant) and construction specialists Willmott Dixon (one of the most recognised and trusted brands in the built environment).

-Authorities are able to choose the building they want from a range of five individual school designs, and personalise each one to suit their individual needs from a range of pre-costed options.
+Authorities can select the building they want from a selection of five individual school designs and personalise each one to meet their specific needs using a variety of pre-costed options.

-Mark Robinson, group chief executive at Scape, added: “The beauty of this approach is that the Local Authority knows exactly what it is getting, when it will be delivered and how much it will cost, right from the start of the process.
+“The beauty of this approach is that the Local Authority knows exactly what it is getting, when it will be delivered, and how much it will cost, right from the start of the process,” said Mark Robinson, group chief executive at Scape.

-“In an era of increasing accountability, Sunesis provides councils with viable options which allow them to improve their learning spaces and deliver value for money, without compromising on standards”.
+“In an era of increasing accountability, Sunesis provides councils with viable options that enable them to improve their learning spaces and deliver value for money while maintaining standards.”

-In 2012, Warwickshire County Council was the first local authority in the UK to use a Sunesis design for Oakfield Primary School’s new building in Rugby.
+Warwickshire County Council was the first local authority in the UK to use a Sunesis design for the new Oakfield Primary School in Rugby in 2012.

-Launched in 2011, Sunesis has delivered more than £25m worth of schools to date, with a further £22m underway.
-The Sunesis Primary school range also includes the Newton, Paxton and Dewey models, with other offerings tailored for the Leisure and Care sectors.
+Sunesis, which was founded in 2011, has completed more than £25 million in school construction to date, with another £22 million in the works.
+Sunesis Primary School also offers the Newton, Paxton, and Dewey models, as well as other options for the Leisure and Care sectors.